 Invention: any invention, idea, discovery, development, improvement or innovation made by RUTLAND LEARNING TRUST or by the Rutland Learning Trust in connection with the provision of the Services, whether or not patentable or capable of registration, and whether or not recorded in any medium.

-Services: the services described in the Schedule.
+Services: the services described in the schedule outlined in Appendix 1.

 Substitute: a substitute for the Rutland Learning Trust appointed under the terms of clause 3.3.